If you want to be among the elite who've studied in a top law school, you need a good LSAT score.

 The LSAT (Law School Admission Test) is a mandatory exam required to get into most US law schools, but sitting for the LSAT is not enough.
 You also need a score that meets your desired law school's minimum requirements.

 The LSAT exam consists of about one hundred multiple-choice questions.
 The exam tests your reading comprehension as well as critical and analytical reasoning competence —skills crucial to coping with the law-school curriculum.

 You can score anywhere between 120 and 180 on the LSAT.
 The average LSAT score is 150, enough to get you into most American Bar Association-accredited law schools.

 Due to the COVID-19 pandemic, a remotely proctored version of the LSAT will be offered through June 2022.
 While there are some small differences in the format of the exam, the scores will be equivalent.

 Is 150 a Good LSAT Score?

-If you want more, such as getting into one of the top-ten law schools in the US along with better career opportunities, then an LSAT score of 150 is not going to cut it.
+If you want more, such as getting into one of the top-ten law schools in the US along with better career opportunities, then an LSAT score of around 165 should be your goal.